Thursday, December 24, 2020

 Plato’s Demiurge, Aristotle’s Prime Mover

 There is a difference in the way Plato and Aristotle philosophize about the divine principle which creates and maintains the universe.
-Plato says that the original creator of the universe is a world-architect, while Aristotle says that the original creator is a world-mover.
-In his dialogue Timaeus, Plato uses the word “Demiurge” to refer to the god who designs and builds the universe from the preexisting chaos.
+Plato says that the original creator of the universe is a world-architect.
+Aristotle says that the original creator is a world-mover.
+In his dialogue Timaeus, Plato uses the word “Demiurge” to refer to the God who designs and builds the universe from the preexisting chaos.
 In Physics and Metaphysics, Aristotle argues that the prime mover is the first uncaused cause of the universe.
-Plato’s cosmology is grounded in architecture and craftsmanship, and Aristotle’s in motion and action—this implies, in my opinion, that Plato is inclined towards idealism, and Aristotle towards materialism.
+Plato’s cosmology is grounded in architecture and craftsmanship, and Aristotle's cosmology in motion and action.
+Thus, Plato is inclined towards idealism, and Aristotle towards materialism.

 Posted by Anoop Verma at 6:50:00 PM